What is Stereolithography?

 Once finished, the platform is removed from the machine, and the parts are taken into a space where they are manually removed and cleaned using solvents.
 From there, parts are cured using a UV cycle to solidify the outer surface of the part.
 Once this step is finished, the parts are moved to the finishing department.

 What are the ideal applications for Stereolithography?

 3D Systems, Stratasys

 31 x 31 x 23 in

 3D Systems Accura: 25, 60, ABS Black, AMX Rigid Black, Xtreme, Xtreme White 200

 DSM Somos®: 8120, BioClear, EvoLVe, PerFORM, Taurus, WaterClear Ultra 10122, WaterShed Black, WaterShed XC 11222

-Normal resolution layer thickness is .004 in. and minimum feature size is .012 in.
-High resolution layer thickness is .002 in. and minimum feature size is .006 in. (feature size is dependent on geometry).
+The high-resolution layer thickness is .002 in, and the minimum feature size is .006 in (feature size is dependent on geometry).

 Are you ready to get a quote?